Stability of Valuations and Koll\'ar Components: Examples

 By \cite[Theorem 1.7]{LL16}, the $\bQ$-Fano variety $E$ indeed has an orbifold K\"{a}hler-Einstein metric ($\beta=n/n=1$ at infinity) and hence by Theorem \ref{t-main} is the unique K-semistable (actually K-polystable) Koll\'{a}r component.

 \end{enumerate}

-We remark that, however, in the case of $D_{k+1}$ singularities, since the valuations computed out in \cite[Example 2.8]{Li15a} could be irrational, our method can not directly tell whether it is a minimizer in $\Val_{X,o}$.
+We remark that, in the case of $D_{k+1}$ singularities, since the valuations computed out in \cite[Example 2.8]{Li15a} could be irrational, the result in this paper does not directly tell whether it is a minimizer in $\Val_{X,o}$.
+This irregular situation is studied in the following paper \cite{LX17} (see also \cite[section 6]{LL16}).

 \item A notion called weakly-exceptional singularity is introduced in \cite{Pro00}.
 As the name suggested, this is a weaker notion than the exceptional singularity introduced in \cite{Sho00}, which forms a special class of singularities in the theory of local complements.
 In our language, a singularity $(X,o)$ is {\it weakly-exceptional} if and only if it has a unique Koll\'ar component $S$.
 We know that if a singularity is weakly-exceptional, then the log $\alpha$-invariant for the log Fano $(S,\Delta_S)$ is at least 1 (see \cite[Theorem 4.3]{Pro00} and \cite{CS14}).
 In particular, we know that $(S,\Delta_S)$ is K-semistable (see \cite[Theorem 1.4]{OS14} or \cite[Theorem 3.12]{Ber13}).
 And by Theorem \ref{t-main} and \ref{t-main2}, we know $\ord_S$ is the unique minimizer of $\hvol(S)$ among all Koll\'ar components.
 See \cite{CS14} for examples of weakly exceptional singularities. \end{enumerate}